jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

 1. **Dual Calendar Use**
    * Most people will need to maintain awareness of both this calendar and the conventional Gregorian system
    * Conversion tools or charts can facilitate planning across calendar systems
-   * Gradually increasing use of the Celtic calendar for personal and community events
+   * Gradually increasing use of the Draíocht calendar for personal and community events

 2. **Observation Practices**
    * Regular moon phase observation